Quantcast

 Print Friendly and PDF

 When the weather gets cold, the inside air can get desert-dry.
-That’s fine for the succulents.
+That’s perfect for the succulents!
 They are survivors.
 As long as they have a warm, sunny spot, they love those dry conditions.
-See some of the top succulent plants for the home!
+See the top succulent plants for the home!

-Succulents are not one plant family but rather a wide variety of plants from many families that have the ability to store water for long periods of time.
-You probably already grow many of them.
+Succulents are not one plant family but rather a wide variety of plants from many families that can store water for long periods.
+You have probably already grown many of them.

 flowers-kalanchoe-yellow-2684906_1920_full_width.jpg